Learn something new every day

 To say that no one is affected with mumps anymore would be untrue.
 Mumps has decreased due to vaccinations that are given during childhood to prevent it.
-However, many parents do not allow their children to be vaccinated, and these children often contract mumps.
+However, many parents do not allow their children to be vaccinated, and these children often contract the disease.

 Mumps is a viral infection that affects the salivary glands, which are found just below the ears.
 The purpose of the salivary glands is to produce saliva.
 This saliva is used in the breakdown of food, making it more easily digestible.

 Mumps is a very contagious infection.
 Droplets pass through the air when infected people sneeze or cough, and the virus is thus passed on to non-infected people.
-When a person becomes infected with mumps, symptoms normally appear two or three weeks after infection.
+When a person becomes infected, symptoms normally appear two or three weeks after infection.

 Mumps is not a serious illness, but severe cases can have ramifications in later life.
 In adolescent males, serious cases that affect the testes are thought to contribute to sterility.
 One in 15,000 cases can lead to deafness.
 Pregnant women who become infected have a higher risk of miscarriage.

-There have been cases in which children have been vaccinated but still contract the mumps.
+There have been cases in which children have been vaccinated but still contract the infection.
 If this happens, the children should not be allowed to attend school.
-Mumps in adults is rare, but it does occur.
+Infection in adults is rare, but it does occur.
 This is mainly due to the vaccination either not working or not having been administered in the first place.